vorakl/FakeTpl/README.md

 (set -u; faketpl < some.conf.ftpl > some.conf) 2> /dev/null || { echo "Error: ASD variable has to be set"; exit 1; }
 ```

-but, if you use pipelines, it requires to set one moe option `set -o pipefail`
+but, if you use a pipeline, it requires to set one more option `set -o pipefail`

 ```bash
 ( set -uo pipefail; echo "${ASD}" | faketpl) 2> /dev/null || { echo "Error: ASD variable has to be set"; exit 1; }